 - Certification Programs in the South

-There are currently four common certification systems in the South: the American Tree Farm System (ATFS), the Forest Stewardship Program (FSP), the Sustainable Forestry Initiative (SFI) and Forest Stewardship Council (FSC).
-The Forest Stewardship Program is a federal and state-sponsored system, while private groups support the other three.
+There are currently four certification systems operating in the South: the American Tree Farm System (ATFS), the Forest Stewardship Program (FSP), the Sustainable Forestry Initiative (SFI) and Forest Stewardship Council (FSC).
+The Forest Stewardship Program is a federal and state-sponsored system, while nongovernment organizations manage the other three.

 Overall, consumer concerns about forest management is increasing and a number of large retail companies and major businesses have implemented purchasing policies that require at least partial sourcing or selling of certified wood and paper products.
-To meet this demand, mills may purchase larger portions of certified wood in the future.
-This may provide certified landowners with an opportunity for easier market access than uncertified forests.
-However, certification is still not, and may never be, necessary to sell your wood.
+To meet this demand, mills are purchasing larger portions of certified wood.
+This is providing certified landowners with an opportunity for easier market access than uncertified forests.

 A second potential benefit from certification is assurance that you are managing your property in the most sustainable way possible.
 A third-party audit provides a system for validating sustainable management claims.
 This may assure public agencies as well as the general public that the landowner is engaged in long-term forest management.